Predicting high-dimensional heterogeneous time series employing generalized local states

 Between each prediction step the neighborhoods need a new input which, as typically $D^i_{\text{out}} < D^i_{\text{in}}$, can only come from the other neighborhoods' prediction.
 Hence between each prediction step, a new input vector $\boldsymbol{x}_{\text{pred}}$ is formed by the combined core variable prediction of all neighborhoods.
 As a consequence, each variable of the original input must be in one and only one neighborhood as a core variable.

 Pathak et al. originally introduced their \gls{ls} approach in the context of the \gls{ks} system, a purely locally interacting system.
-As such, their neighborhoods were chosen to have only spatially adjacent cores surrounded by contiguous buffer regions of neighbors (see Figure~\ref{fig:fig_gen_loc_state_schematic}a).
+As such, their neighborhoods were chosen to have only spatially adjacent cores surrounded by contiguous buffer regions of neighbors (see Figure~\ref{fig:fig_gen_loc_state_schematic}b).

 For systems where such a local interaction is not present, this scheme cannot be used.
-Nonetheless, the idea of locality in the sense of importance to a prediction is generalizable

-to something which we will call \textit{similarity}.
+Nonetheless, the idea of locality in the sense of importance to a prediction is generalizable to something which we will call \textit{similarity}.
 As the choice of neighborhoods is essentially arbitrary, this allows the creation of neighborhoods not by which variables are locally closest to the core variables, but by instead including the variables most \textit{similar} to the cores as neighbors.
-Such a non-local \gls{gls} neighborhood is shown in Figure~\ref{fig:fig_gen_loc_state_schematic}b).
+Such a non-local \gls{gls} neighborhood is shown in Figure~\ref{fig:fig_gen_loc_state_schematic}c).